Blue Whale Challenge: United States

-Many schools in the United States have warned parents about the game, though the number of Americans reported to have committed suicide because of the game has been low.
+Many schools in the United States have warned parents about the game, though the number of Americans reported to have killed themselves because of the game has been low.

 Uruguay

 In Uruguay, the game has been linked to suicides in at least six departments: Canelones, Colonia, Montevideo, Rio Negro, Rivera and Salto.

 Venezuela

-In January 2019, a 15-year-old boy committed suicide at his home in Vargas, Venezuela, after allegedly playing the game.
+In January 2019, a 15-year-old boy killed himself at his home in Vargas, Venezuela, after allegedly playing the game.

 In popular culture

 Several movies and TV series have adopted Blue Whale Challenge as a part of their storyline, including: